 A: Great question.
 I work with so many women who really struggle with stress and guilt around this topic.
 First, it’s important to know that it’s normal and okay to have a less than ideal diet in your first trimester.
 Nausea, fatigue, and food aversions are all very real and play a role in your dietary intake.

-A: Research is mixed on whether PCOS alone increases risk for low milk supply.
-However, several factors associated with PCOS like obesity, insulin resistance, and excess androgens, are known to inhibit milk production and interfere with lactation.
+A: Maybe—research is mixed on whether PCOS alone increases risk for low milk supply.
+Several factors associated with PCOS like obesity, insulin resistance, and excess androgens, are known to inhibit milk production.

 Focusing on a nutrient-dense low glycemic PCOS diet can help manage hormone and weight-related obstacles to breastfeeding.
 It’s also important to make sure you’re eating and drinking enough.
-Adequate calories, or energy, and hydration are needed to maintain your milk supply.
+You will need to ensure an adequate amount of calories and hydration to maintain your milk supply.
 Navigating breastfeeding issues can be incredibly isolating and challenging (trust me I know!).
 Meeting with a certified lactation consultant who can guide and support you in your breastfeeding journey can be incredibly beneficial, PCOS or not.